 where $t_1$, $t_2$ are real and positive, and the non-Hermitian boundary potential $V$ is given by

-The phase diagram is plotted in Fig.~\ref{fig:PTbreaking_OBC} (a), where the PT breaking of continuous spectrum is prohibited until $t_2>t_1/4$.
-This is because for $t_2<t_1/4$, the band structure has one local minimum, thus only allows one pair of equal energy points.
-Fig.~\ref{fig:PTbreaking_OBC} (c) gives two representative cases, where the red curve fulfils the requirement and the shadow region marks the allowed energy window for PT breaking.
-As shown in (d), the energy real part of PT-broken modes precisely falls into this range.
-In addition, we also confirmed the correspondence between PT breaking and scale-free localization in Fig.~\ref{fig:PTbreaking_OBC} (b), where the eigenvalue-resolved mean position only shows deviation from middle position for PT-broken modes.
-It is also worth noting that there are two PT-broken modes (even for $t_2<t_1/4$) stemming from isolated bound states near boundaries so long as non-Hermitian term is large enough, irrespective of the criterion for continuous spectrum.
+The phase diagram is plotted in Fig.~\ref{fig:PTbreaking_OBC} (a), where the $PT$ breaking is quantified by the proportion of complex eigenvalues $P_{\text{com}}=n_{\text{com}}/L$, with $n_{\text{com}}$ being the number of complex eigenvalues.
+The $PT$ breaking of the continuous spectrum is prohibited until $t_2>t_1/4$ because the band structure has one local minimum for $t_2<t_1/4$, thus only allows one pair of equal-energy points.
+Figure~\ref{fig:PTbreaking_OBC} (c) gives two representative cases, where the red curve fulfills the requirement and the shadow region marks the allowed energy window for $PT$ breaking.
+As shown in (d), the energy real part of $PT$-broken modes precisely falls into this range.
+In addition, we confirmed the correspondence between $PT$ breaking and scale-free localization in Fig.~\ref{fig:PTbreaking_OBC} (b), where the eigenvalue-resolved mean position only shows deviation from middle position for $PT$-broken modes.
+It is also worth noting that there are two $PT$-broken modes (even for $t_2<t_1/4$) stemming from isolated bound states near boundaries if the non-Hermitian term is large enough, irrespective of the criterion for continuous spectrum.

-We now consider subspace effective Hamiltonian to understand the PT breaking.
-The model Eq.~\eqref{eq:OBCmodel1} is inversion symmetric, so that its eigenstates can be categorized with even or odd parity.
-Under OBC, accidental degeneracy in spectrum (Fig.~\ref{fig:spectrum} (a)) can exist for modes with opposite parity \cite{supplemental}.
-In an effective theory, the perturbation $V$ can only couple modes belonging to opposite parities as it is inversion anti-symmetric, i.e., $\mathcal PV\mathcal P=-V$ with $\mathcal P$ being inversion operator, hence the perturbative terms in the effective Hamiltonian is off-diagonal and anti-Hermitian.
-The effective Hamiltonian for two eigenmodes involved in a PT breaking takes the form
+The real part of the spectrum in Fig.~\ref{fig:spectrum} (d) shows that the $PT$ breaking takes place by deforming nearest real energy levels into complex ones through an EP, which stimulates an intuitive understanding by projecting the Hamiltonian into two-level subspaces.
+The model in Eq.~\eqref{eq:OBCmodel1} is inversion symmetric, so that its eigenstates can be categorized with even or odd parity.
+Under OBC, accidental degeneracy in the spectrum [Fig.~\ref{fig:spectrum} (a)] can exist for modes with opposite parity \cite{supplemental}.
+In a subspace effective theory, the perturbation $V$ can only couple modes belonging to opposite parities, as it is inversion anti-symmetric, i.e., $\mathcal PV\mathcal P=-V$, with $\mathcal P$ being the inversion operator; hence, the perturbative terms in the effective Hamiltonian are off-diagonal and anti-Hermitian.
+The effective Hamiltonian for two eigenmodes involved in a $PT$ breaking takes the form